 RIVERSIDE COUNTY, Calif.
-(KABC) -- Two wildfires burning in Riverside County triggered evacuation warnings and orders for residents on Tuesday.
+(KABC) -- All evacuation orders for two wildfires burning in Riverside County were lifted Friday.

 A brush fire that erupted Tuesday in the Santa Ana River bottom in Jurupa Valley expanded rapidly in the direction of homes, leaving many residents under evacuation orders and warnings.